novel-zlood/novel-zlood.github.io/source/_posts/rptc/rptc-130.md

 What makes him so confident?

-Son Joong-ui looked at Lee Hyun-woo with curious eyes.
+Son Jung-yi looked at Lee Hyun-woo with curious eyes.

 But soon enough, the proof of what Lee Hyun-woo had said began to unfold.